Fifty Shades of Boredom (And Why Marriage is Sexier)

 Simply put, sex within marriage has the potential to enthrall rather than bore for two key reasons.
 First, in a healthy marriage, sex is integral to the relationship, but not its epicenter.
-Giving yourself to other person, both in the bedroom as well as outside of the bedroom is what really counts.
-Working on a hobby with your spouse, holding hands just because you can, having an honest argument that draws you closer, changing diapers, reading the Go Dog Go seven hundred times, working overtime so you can enjoy the weekend with your family, saving up and planning for the Disney vacation, getting married young and learning to shop together on a skeleton budget, looking at past photo books and laughing at shared memories, getting the stomach bug all at the same time as family, etc., etc., etc..... all of these things make sex deeper and more interesting.
+Giving yourself to the other person—both in the bedroom as well as outside of the bedroom—is what really counts.
+Working on a hobby with your spouse, holding hands just because you can, having an honest argument that draws you closer, changing diapers, reading Go Dog Go seven hundred times, working overtime so you can enjoy the weekend with your family, saving up and planning for the Disney vacation, getting married young and learning to shop together on a skeleton budget, looking at past photo books and laughing at shared memories, getting the stomach bug all at the same time as family, etc., etc., etc..... all of these things make sex deeper and more interesting.
 Anything less than a full commitment that lays down its life for the other person makes sex listless, aimless, and poised for the boredom that leads to blind folds, handcuffs, and fantasy novels.

 Second, sex becomes all the more interesting when it's not the main thing in your life.
 In his book The Meaning of Marriage, Tim Keller cites the cultural observation made by author Ernest Becker well before Fifty Shades.
-Becker argues that in the absence of God, our desire for romantic love becomes an all-demanding deity - what he called "apocalyptic romance."
+Becker argues that in the absence of God, our desire for romantic love becomes an all-demanding deity—what he called "apocalyptic romance."
 If you know anything about the false deities of the pagan world, you know that they are often grotesque, inhumane, and demanding of sacrifice.
 So, also is our modern approach to sex and romance.
 Becker writes:

 The love partner becomes the divine ideal within which to fulfill one's life.
 All spiritual and moral needs become focused in one individual...
 In one word, the love object is God...
 Man reached for a "thou" when the world-view of the great religious community overseen by God died.
 After all, what is it that we want when we elevate the love partner to the position of God?
-We want redemption - nothing less (pgs.
+We want redemption—nothing less (pgs.
 36-36).

 The Christian approach is far different.
 No human relationship can bear the weight of our deepest longings.
-Only in Jesus Christ and his self-giving love do we find a love upon which we can rest the weight of all that we are - the good, the bad, and the ugly - and not tailspin into destruction.
+Only in Jesus Christ and his self-giving love do we find a love upon which we can rest the weight of all that we are—the good, the bad, and the ugly—and not tailspin into destruction.
 And its only in this love that we are set free to truly love the other not as an object of worship, but as an object of love.
 "We love because he first loved us."

 From this vantage point, sex is one of the many good things in this life, not the thing that completes us.
 Whether someone is called by God to celibacy or to marriage, our value is pinned on the man who was crucified and risen, not in the embrace of a lover.
 When we drink deeply of this truth, we are then free to love in more interesting and fulfilling ways.
 C.S.
-Lewis sums it up well, and as you ponder this quote compare the worldview of Fifty Shades with worldview of Christianity - the difference between the two is black and white, with no grey in between:
+Lewis sums it up well, and as you ponder this quote compare the worldview of Fifty Shades with worldview of Christianity—the difference between the two is black and white, with no grey in between:

 Look for yourself, and you will find in the long run only hatred, loneliness, despair, rage, ruin, and decay.
 But look for Christ and you will find Him, and with Him everything else thrown in.

-Rev. John W. Rasmussen - Our Savior Lutheran - South Windsor, CT
+Pastor John W. Rasmussen - Our Savior Lutheran - South Windsor, CT